moogster11/CV/portfolio/projPGR.md

 # Page settings
 layout: default # Choose layout: "default", "homepage" or "documentation-archive"
 title: PGR enquiry routes # Define a title of your page
-description: This is my weeknotes diary # Define a description of your page
+description: Improving how users make PhD enquiries # Define a description of your page
 keywords: # Define keywords for search engines
 comments: false # Set to "true" in order to enable comments on this page.
 Make sure you properly setup "disqus_forum_shortname" variable in "_config.yml"
 ---